 Each semester, faculty from about 40 undergraduate courses apply to participate as Engelhard Faculty Fellows and work to integrate a particular issue of well-being into their courses in partnership with staff across campus (in centers such as Counseling and Psychiatric Services, Health Education Services, the LGBTQ Resource Center, etc.).
 Faculty Fellows are encouraged to be creative in how they incorporate their health topic of choice into their Engelhard course.
 This means each Engelhard course is unique.
 For examples of Engelhard courses, check out our course profiles page.

-All Georgetown faculty are eligible to particpate in Engelhard courses.
+All Georgetown faculty are eligible to participate in Engelhard courses.
 As an Engelhard Faculty Fellow, it is our understanding that, at a minimum, you will design a module related to student well-being to be integrated into your undergraduate course.
-Implementation of the module should include:

 All Engelhard Faculty Fellows will be required to submit a course proposal form and a copy of their course syllabus.
 Fellows are also asked to participate in a one-time, 2-hour Campus Safety Net Training co-hosted by Student Affairs (offered in early fall and early spring).